-The uranium-235 core is already under stress close to internal rupture; A stray neutron approaching it can break it completely.
+The uranium-235 nucleus is already under a tension close to the internal rupture; a misguided neutron that approaches it can break it completely.

-For nuclear fission reactions we are interested in this combination of protons and neutrons that is so on the verge of overcoming the nuclear force.
-Thus, by simply adding a neutron to the atom it explodes and divides, generating other neutrons that can collide with other uranium atoms that are also at the limit.
+For nuclear fission reactions we are interested in this combination between protons and neutrons that is so close to beating nuclear force.
+Thus, just adding a neutron to the atom it explodes and divides generating other neutrons that can collide with other uranium atoms that are also at the limit.

 Enriched uranium and depleted uranium

-- Counterweight in helicopter rotors and parts of aircraft
+- Counterweight in helicopter rotors and aircraft parts

 - Protective shield against ionizing radiation

-- Component of ammunition so that they can more easily penetrate the armored vehicles of the enemy.
+- Ammunition component so that they more easily penetrate the enemy's armored vehicles.

 - Energía nuclear - Walter c.Patterson